 - After the required amount of time (see plant description), your seeds will be ready for transfer to their new home–in the soil of a container or garden bed.

-The Sand (or Peat Moss, or Vermiculite) Method of Stratifying Seeds (best for large number of seeds)
+Cold Stratify Seeds by the Sand (or Peat Moss, or Vermiculite) Method (best for large number of seeds)

 - Mix your chosen medium (sand, peat moss, or vermiculite) with just enough water (we use bottled drinking water) to moisten so that a ball can be formed.
 Here at Joyful Butterfly, our preferred medium is a coarse, washed, all-purpose sand.
 Very fine sand, such as is used for crafts, has caused us problems in the past.